lcrawlab/ltsim/README.md

 1. with single inputs for each input parameter using `lt-sim.r`

-2. with multiple inputs for one/multiple input parameters using `lt-sim.sh`.
+2. with multiple inputs for one/multiple input parameters using `lt-sim_sweeps.r`.

 #### To run